World Youth Day 2023: 1 August

-The event was officially opened on August 1 with an open-air Mass celebrated by Manuel Clemente in Eduardo VII Park, with an estimated 180,000-310,000 people present.
+The event was officially opened on August 1 with an open-air Mass celebrated by Manuel Clemente in Edward VII Park, with an estimated 180,000-310,000 people present.

 2 August

 Pope Francis arrived in Portugal to attend the event for a five day period.

 3 August

-A welcoming ceremony for Pope Francis took place at Parque Eduardo VII in the afternoon.
+A welcoming ceremony for Pope Francis took place at Edward VII Park in the afternoon.

 4 August

 A "Catholic Influencers Festival" for social media influencers was hosted by the Vatican's Dicastery for Communication, advertised as "the 1st world in-person meeting of digital missionaries".

 Pope Francis personally heard the confessions of three young people.
 In the evening, the pontiff led the Stations of the Cross in Edward VII Park.
 Rather than traveling to the different stations, he was led out onto the stage in a wheelchair and watched as a performance troupe choreographed each of the 14 stations.
 An estimated 800,000 young people attended.